 Community service is something that I hold in high regard and something that I have always tried to practice in my everyday life.
 While there are some community service opportunities directly through universities, every Greek organization has a national philanthropic partner with whom they collaborate to hold fundraising events.
 Every year we host our annual “Derby Days” competition, where we work with many organizations across the campus to raise more than $10,000 for the Huntsman Cancer Institute in Salt Lake City, Utah.
 Being able to play a major role in cancer research is so powerful to me.
 The ability to make an impact on the community is something I value highly, and something you will find is an important part of Greek life.

 Building lifelong friendships.

 In my chapter, you will often hear people say that your brothers will be “the men at your wedding.”
 This is something that I absolutely believe to be true.
 Your Greek comrades will celebrate with you at the best points in your life and mourn with you during the worst.
 Friendship is connecting with someone based on your common interests, but brotherhood is having someone’s back, no matter what.

 Greek life’s benefits are unparalleled.
 The skills you gain and the relationships you build will have lifelong yields.
 Joining a fraternity was the best decision of my college career, and I have unwavering confidence that it can be your best decision, too.

-Jake Zimmer is a sophomore student at Bryant University.
+Jake Zimmer is a senior at Bryant University.
 He is a member of the Mu Pledge Class (Spring ’16) of the Sigma Chi Fraternity’s Lambda Eta chapter.
 Jake is double-majoring in Business Management and Social Entrepreneurship with a minor in Legal Studies.